-The Company's immediate parent is Santander UK Group Holdings plc, a company incorporated in England and Wales.
-Its ultimate parent and controlling party is Banco Santander SA, a company incorporated in Spain.
-The smallest and largest groups into which the Santander UK group's results are included are the group accounts of Santander UK Group Holdings plc and Banco Santander SA, respectively, copies of which may be obtained from Shareholder Relations, 2 Triton Square, Regent's Place, London NW1 3AN, on the corporate website (www.aboutsantander.co.uk) or on the Banco Santander corporate website (www.santander.com).
+The Company's immediate and ultimate parent and controlling party is Banco Santander SA, a company incorporated in Spain.
+The smallest and largest groups into which the Santander UK group's results are included are the group accounts of Banco Santander SA, copies of which may be obtained from Shareholder Relations, 2 Triton Square, Regent's Place, London NW1 3AN, or on the Banco Santander corporate website (www.santander.com).